mancs20/mosaic_image_combination/README.md

 Conference on Principles and Practice of Constraint Programming"**.
 The description of the columns of the file are presented below:
 * `instance`: The name of the instance.
 Example: `paris_30`.
+* `problem`: The name of the problem.
+Example: `sims`.
-* `cp_solver`: The name of the solver used.
+* `solver_name`: The name of the solver used.
 Example: `gurobi`.
 * `front_strategy`: The strategy used to generate the Pareto front.
 Example: `saugmecon`.
-* `cp_strategy`: The strategy used by the solver.
+* `solver_search_strategy`: The strategy used by the solver.
 Values: `free`, the default search strategy of the solver or `greedy` the proposed search strategy inspired in the well-know greedy approach for set covering problems.
 * `fzn_optimisation_level`: The optimisation level used by the solver.
 Only used by the cp solvers.
 * `threads`: The number of threads used by the solver.
 * `cores`: The number of cores used by the solver.
-* `cp_timeout_sec`: The timeout in seconds used by the solver to run the experiment.
+* `solver_timeout_sec`: The timeout in seconds used by the solver to run the experiment.
-* `cp_model`: The name of the model used.
+* `minizinc_model`: The name of the minizinc model used.
 Values: `mosaic_cloud2` or `mosaic_cloud3`.
 The first one implements the default search strategy of the solver and the second one implements the proposed search strategy.
-Only used by the cp solvers.
+It is is neccessary to read
+* minizinc data files and when minizinc is used to solve the model.
 * `exhaustive`: A value of `TRUE` means that the whole Pareto front was obtained.
 * `hypervolume`: The hypervolume of the Pareto front found by the solver.
 * `datetime`: The date and time when the experiment was performed.
-* `cp_solutions`: The number of all the solutions found by the solver, not only the solutions that belong to the Pareto front, but all the intermediate solutions.
+* `number_of_solutions`: The number of all the solutions found by the solver, not only the solutions that belong to the Pareto front, but all the intermediate solutions.
-* `cp_total_nodes`: The total number of nodes explored by the solver.
+* `total_nodes`: The total number of nodes explored by the solver.
-* `time_cp_sec`: The time in seconds used by the solver.
+* `time_solver_sec`: The time in seconds used by the solver.
-* `time_fzn_sec`: The time in seconds used by the solver to generate the fzn file.
+* `minizinc_time_fzn_sec`: The time in seconds used by the solver to generate the fzn file.
 Only valid if minizinc was used.
-* `cp_solutions_list`: The time in which each solution was found by the solver.
+* `solutions_time_list`: The time in which each solution was found by the solver.
 * `pareto_front`: A list with the objective values of the solutions that belong to the Pareto.
 * `solutions_pareto_front`: A list with the image ids selected for the solutions that belong to the Pareto front.